Frog on a Bike has over 100 years of musicianship between them and look forward to entertaining you at your ceilidh, barn dance, wedding or festival.

 Phil is semi retired now, so if not playing, you'll most likely find him gardening or at a fishing lake near you!

-Den is a founder member of Frog and started his drumming career in the Boys Brigade at the age of 12.
+Den is a founder member of Frog on a Bike and started his drumming career in the Boys Brigade at the age of 12.

-Den drummed for the Rusty Bucket Band for some years and once had a long bodhran solo immortalised on BBC Radio 2's folk show as their introduction to a broadcast from Revesby Folk Day.
+He’s been involved in the folk scene for many years, ran the Spalding Folk Club and once had a long bodhran solo immortalised on BBC Radio 2's folk show as their introduction to a broadcast from Revesby Folk Day.